CodePapi/ninabarc_fe_assingnment/README.md

 - The types of some data returned from the API are not well defined and that cause the usage of the any type in several places.
 - I did not consider the PR review process and the code review process because I did not want to give it so much attention considering it is just a test.
+- I did not consider adding a linter and prettier to the project because I did not want to give it so much attention considering it is just a test.
+- I did not consider adding environment variables to the project because no sensitive data is used in the project.